International migration

 • Specialists should undertake a college assessment (relevant to your specialty) to ascertain what training requirements are required.

-• Primary source verification of medical qualifications through the Electronic Portfolio of International Credentials (EPIC) regardless of which of the three assessment pathways is being pursued:
+• Primary source verification of medical qualifications through the Electronic Portfolio of International Credentials (EPIC) regardless of which of the 3 assessment pathways is being pursued:

 An English proficiency exam